-1 You will soon return to Zion, and my heart is so saddened.
-There are so many words in my heart that I want to tell You but I don’t know where to start.
-There are so many debts to be redressed, I have failed to fulfill my duty and am left with regret.
+1 You will soon return to Zion, and my heart does feel so sad.
+How many words there are in my heart that I want to tell You—but I don’t know where to start.
+How many debts there are to be repaid.
+I was unable to perform my duty well and am left with regret.
 Who knew the time would fly so?
-Tears of remorse fall unceasingly.
-I enjoy so much of Your love and my heart is distressed because I haven’t repaid You.
-Oh God, You are leaving—how could I willingly let You go?
+Tears of remorse fall irresistibly.
+I have enjoyed so much of Your love, and my heart is distressed because I haven’t been able to requite it.
+Oh, God!
+You are leaving—how could I bear to let You go?

 2 Who could forget the events of the past?
-Who could forgo the attachment of old feelings?
-You have often gathered together with us over these many years, Your words water and supply us at all times.
-We reveal arrogance, hardness and rebelliousness, You prune us, deal with us, chasten and discipline us.
-You’ve judged and chastised us severely so many times, and thus our corruption is cleansed.
-You’ve given so much of Your heart’s blood for our sakes, so that we might now be changed.
-I will pursue the truth and fulfill my duty.
-I will utterly devote myself to You and satisfy You.
+Who could rid themselves of the attachment of old feelings?
+You have often gathered together with us these many years.
+Your words have watered and provided for us.
+We have revealed arrogance, hardness, and rebelliousness; You have pruned us, dealt with us, smitten and disciplined us.
+So many times, You have judged and chastised us severely.
+Only thus is our corruption cleansed.
+You’ve given so much of Your heart’s blood for our sakes.
+Only thus may we now be changed as we are.
+I will pursue the truth and fulfill my duty well.
+I will devote myself to You, that I may satisfy You just once.

-3 Tears fall silently over my cheeks as I know well that I cannot persuade You to stay.
-I’m left with regrets that have never been assuaged, my heart is filled with pain and remorse.
-Though the time we spent together is short, Your face and voice are engraved on my heart.
-I’m thinking of Your voice, longing for Your love, Your love for man is both deep and strong.
-The wonderful past has turned into memory, how could I not be reluctant to leave it?
+3 Quiet tears flow down my cheeks.
+I know well that I cannot persuade You to stay.
+I’m left with regrets that have never been remedied.
+My heart is filled with pain and remorse.
+Though the time we spent together is short, the sound of Your voice and the sight of Your smiling face are engraved on my heart.
+I’m thinking of Your voice, longing for Your love.
+Your love for man is deep and strong.
+The wonderful past has turned into memory.
+How could I not miss it?
 How could I forget Your earnest teachings?
-I can only bury my longing for You deep in my heart.
-I don’t know when I’ll meet You again, may I forever be with You.
+I will bury my longing for You deep in my heart.
+I don’t know when we will be able to meet again.
+May I forever be with You.